thycotic/ss-docs/secret-workflow-templates/creating-new-workflow-templates/index.md

    ![image-20210310105925081](images/image-20210310105925081.png)

 >**Important:** This feature is part of the early release of Secret Server 10.11.
-The general release is not till April 12, 2021 (on-premises version) and April 12, 2021 (cloud version).
+The general release is not till April 13, 2021 for the on-premises version and between April 3rd and May 15th 2021, depending on region, for the cloud version.

    > **Note:**
    > - Timeout minutes must be a positive integer set to 1 or greater.